bdunko/Charon-s-Obol/notes/Obol/Planning.md

 					- [ ] Ignite 2 of your coins.
 				- [ ] Middle
 					- [ ] Increase ignite damage by 2 for the rest of this round.
+						- [ ] needs a visual indicator somewhere, maybe can fit in top left with prometheus (make this a list so that only the top one shows if there is only one; also makes this a more flexible system for the future potentially)
 					- [ ] Increase penalty damage by 3 for the rest of this round.
 				- [ ] Right
 					- [ ] Take 10 damage.
 					- [ ] Desecrate your cheapest coin (it always lands on tails for the rest of the round).
 			- [ ] Scylla and Charybdis - Negation
+				- [ ] Scylla damage increase should scale with denom
 				- [ ] Scylla
 					- [ ] Shuffle your coins.
 Reset the damage this coin's tails power deals to 4.
 					- [ ] Take 4 damage.
 Increase this number by 4.